 Sing, O Muse.

-This entry is part of Jack Rusher’s journal, originally published May 15th, 2013, in New York.
+This entry is part of Jack Rusher’s archive, originally published May 15th, 2013, in New York.